openstack/openstack-manuals/doc/install-guide/source/overview.rst

 uses the management network.
 Production environments should implement a separate storage network to increase performance and security.

 This service requires two nodes.
-Eac node requires a minimum of one network interface.
+Each node requires a minimum of one network interface.
 You can deploy more than two object storage nodes.

 Networking